bovem/old.bovem.github.io/_drafts/linked-lists.md

   Spiske</a> on <a href="https://unsplash.com/s/photos/chain?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 ---
-A Linked List is a sequence of elements.
+A linked list is a sequence of elements.
 Each element in the linked list contains a value and a pointer to the next element.

 Individual elements of the linked list are called **nodes**.